justsomeletter/Lec-1-Inception/ReadMe.md

 Emmet is a free plug-in availabe in various editors that helps to write redundant and trivial HTML & CSS code with shorthands expression.
 Ex - write html and press tab it will create an html boilerplate

+## 2.Difference between Library and framework?

+We can say that library implements a particular function.
+Ex- jQuery, React.You can control the flow of your application here Whereas a framework is a collections of libraries.
+Framework decides the flow of your apllication.
+Ex- Node JS,Spring